-2020 was a one star (★) year.
-But the support our Grif-family gave us was five stars (★★★★★)!
+The support our Grif-family gives us is five stars (★★★★★)!
 Just one of our superstar supporters is the effervescent Gil Appleton, who supports Griffin Studio, one of our flagship artist development program.
 This End of Financial Year, we chatted to Gil about her love of new Australian stories, and why she’s so passionate about supporting Griffin.

 1. Tell us a little about yourself and your history with Griffin Theatre Company!
 What was the first Griffin show you saw?
 How long have you been a supporter of Griffin?